Unit 3. More about case

 Verbs of emotion can also equate the dative with the causative (el, cause) or persuasive (Ol, reason).
 Being liable to ambiguous usage, this means they can also equate accusative and causative/persuasive.
 If you enrage me and I think of you, um, ragefully, I can see you as the cause as well as the content of my rage.
 If my rage reaches you, you are the recipient.
 If I laugh at you, you are the reason as well as the recipient of my lauging.
 No offence meant.
 You get the meaning.

-Note that there is no rule saying which verb to use in which of these ways (if any).
+There is no rule saying which verb to use in which of these ways (if any).
 The limits are only drawn by common sense.
-Who would use ‘cough’ with a self-transporting plot structure and thus identify himself with the content of his coughing?
+Who would use ‘sneeze’ with a self-transporting plot structure and thus identify himself with the content of his sneezing?

-All of these examples can be applied to inner cases, of course. loveÌ. and loveì. both mean ‘the beloved’, but only the former implies that he or she is reached by the love.
+All of these examples can be applied to inner cases, of course. iÌ. love-acc1. and iì. love-dat1. both mean ‘the beloved’, but only the latter implies that he or she is reached by the love.

 |get-fact1 Lucy-acc-dat2 bottle-acc-acc2 FatherChristmas-acc-nom2.|

-If you know something about inflecting languages such as Latin, or if you recall the previous unit and think of the sentence ‘She gets a bottle from me’, you will notice that the cases seem to be the wrong way round: shouldn’t Lucy be in the nominative?
+If you know something about inflecting languages such as Latin, or if you recall the example with pronouns in the previous unit and think of the sentence ‘She gets a bottle from me’, you will notice that the cases in the above sentence seem to be mixed up: shouldn’t Lucy be in the nominative and Father Christmas in the dative?

 |But all Lemizh verbs follow the plot, and so the above sentence literally means:|